ExTRA86/Elements-of-a-simple-social-network/README.md

 Gallery (adding by url, deleting, preview, detailed view, search, sorting, adaptive pagination)

 User profile and friends (view friend profile, delete, search, sort, infinite scroll)

+In future updates, a mobile version of the site will be implemented.

 ## Available Scripts